Particular/docs.particular.net/transports/selecting.md

 - Adds pressure to the database server due to polling for new messages
 - Depending on throughput, can add significant load to an existing SQL Server installation
 - Can have significant costs in Production for high throughput systems where extra servers or cores are required to support the load
-- Inherently not designed as a messaging broker, which can lead to lower performance and connection limitations when utilized for a larger system with many endpoints.
+- Inherently not designed as a messaging broker which can lead to lower performance and connection limitations when utilized for a larger system with many endpoints

 ### When to select this transport

 - When it's not possible to introduce a native queueing technology
 - When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using existing SQL Server infrastructure
-- For integration with a legacy application which uses SQL Server, using [database triggers](/samples/sqltransport/native-integration/)
+- For integration with a legacy application that uses SQL Server, using [database triggers](/samples/sqltransport/native-integration/)
-- When the system has a small number of endpoints, or a medium number of endpoints with low throughput.
+- When the system has a small number of endpoints or a medium number of endpoints with low throughput.

 ## PostgreSQL